singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 {{> footer}}
 ```

-Next, we need to create at least one post, but preferably a few more than that, to illustrate how the files are sorted.
-Each of the posts should have the following YAML frontmatter:
+Next, we need to create at least one article, but preferably a few more than that, to illustrate how the files are sorted.
+Each of the articles should have the following YAML frontmatter:

 ```
 ---
 title: "Title of the Post"
 date: YYYY-MM-DD
-template: post.hbt
+template: article.hbt
+permalink: false
 ---
 ```